deltachat/deltachat-pages/en/help.md

 ### A contact "sent a message from another device", what can i do? {#nocryptanymore}

-"Messages may not be end-to-end encrypted anymore" means that your contact uses inconsistent or no end-to-end encryption at all.
-Here are the possible causes and respective mitigations.
+Here are the possible causes and respective mitigations for getting warned that a contact "sent a message from another device":

 **Your contact is using Delta Chat on a second device (phone or laptop)**